I am a PhD Candidate at University of Florida, Warrington College of Business.

 Work in Progress

-- "The Role of List Prices: Evidence from a Quasi-Natural Experiment," with Man Xie
+- "The Role of List Prices: Evidence from a Quasi-Experiment," with Jinhong Xie and Man Xie

 - "Competing for Attention: Sharing Negative News in Social Media,” with Debanjan Mitra